 Running bamboo is considered to be incredibly invasive.
 You will want to avoid planting this type of bamboo, especially if you don’t want dirty looks from your neighbours.

 Running bamboo grows 3 to 5 feet every year but, of course, with its invasive nature it can spread just as far, if not further, horizontally.

 You don’t need to live in a tropical rainforest to grow and create a bamboo backyard.
 Mother Earth News says that most bamboo types grow well in the southern United States, along the Gulf Coast from Georgia to Texas and on the West Coast.
 However, many people grow the ornamental variety throughout the entire country.

 The type of bamboo that you plant depends on, your climate, where you’ll be planting the bamboo and how you want it to look.

 The American Bamboo Society has compiled a chart of more than 490 kinds of bamboo.

-You can use more weather gadgets to help you purchase the ideal plants for your environment, but one instrument that you would need is a Rain Gauge.
-This tool allow you to measure the rainfall amounts and know how much water you are using for your bamboo garden.
+This tool allow you to measure the rainfall amounts and know how much water you are using for your bamboo backyard – here’s some of our favourites!

 - Yellow Groove bamboo – Can survive temperatures of -5 degrees Fahrenheit.